Crispin Freeman

-Crispin Freeman is an American voice actor, voice director and a screenwriter who is best known for voicing characters in English-language dubs of Japanese, includes anime and video games.
+Crispin Freeman is an American voice actor, voice director and a screenwriter who is best known for voicing characters in English-language dubs of Japanese, including anime and video games.
 Some of his prominent anime roles include Zelgadis Graywords in Slayers, Kyon in The Melancholy of Haruhi Suzumiya, Togusa in the Ghost in the Shell franchise, Alucard in Hellsing, Kirei Kotomine in Fate/Zero and Fate/stay night: Unlimited Blade Works, Itachi Uchiha in Naruto, Gyomei Himejima in Demon Slayer: Kimetsu no Yaiba, Hagi in Blood+ and Shizuo Heiwajima in Durarara!!.

 Early life

 Freeman was born in Chicago.
 His father is Jewish.
 He is the oldest of three children.
 His sister Cassidy is an actress, while his brother Clark is an actor and musician.
 Freeman graduated from the Latin School of Chicago in 1990 and earned a BA from Williams College, where he majored in theater and minored in computer science.
 He then earned an MFA in acting from Columbia University and went on to perform on Broadway, at the American Repertory Theater, at the Mark Taper Forum, at Cincinnati's Playhouse in the Park, and at the Williamstown Theater Festival.
 As a child, he was greatly influenced by anime such as Speed Racer and Battle of the Planets.
 Casey Kasem voiced the role of his favorite character, Mark of Battle of the Planets, and Freeman even wanted to change his name to Mark at one point.
 He later discovered Voltron, Star Blazers, and Robotech.
 He has also stated that the reason he got into the industry was because of the anime The Vision of Escaflowne.
 He initially got involved in the voice-over industry when a friend of his landed a role in Peacock King.